Data Protection Officer for the Marche region.

 A technical and legal multidisciplinary approach since 2018

-Trust in those who already manage Hosting Providers and Information Technology services since 2005 on privacy and security aspects.
+Trust those who have already been managing Hosting Providers and Information Technology services since 2005 on privacy and security aspects

-The introduction of the new European regulation on data management and processing has led to the emergence of many specialists, who however are often not regulated and lack proven or certified skills.
-Frequently, these are legal consultants who limit themselves to drafting documents and reports without having concrete skills in technology and Information Security.
+The introduction of the new european regulation on data management and processing has led to the emergence of many specialists, who however often they are not regulated e lack proven or certified skills.
+Frequently, this is about legal consultants which are limited to draft documents and reports without having concrete skills in the field technological and Information Security.

-The offer of the Data Protection Officer service on our part involved a careful study of the legislation and a collaboration with legal experts regarding the legal part, guaranteeing a complete and informed approach to data protection.
+The offer of the Data Protection Officer service on our part it has led to a careful study of the legislation has always been collaboration with legal experts as regards the legal part, ensuring a comprehensive and informed approach to the data protection.

 GDPR certification, what it is and what rules for real compliance